On this page:

 BUFFER FLUSH -- write buffer to hy replacing its previous content, clear the buffer and turn buffer mode off.

-BUFFER DISCARD -- clear the buffer and turn buffer mode off.
+BUFFER DISCARD -- clear the buffer without saving it and turn buffer mode off.

 BUFFER -- display buffer mode (ON, ON but empty, or OFF).